-Furman has moved to five campuses over its nearly two centuries of existence, leaving behind the visible legacies of slavery, except in a few instances such as the precious gift of Cherrydale Alumni House and the Bell Tower bricks.
-This history has shown that enslaved people constructed the historic campuses, but their race barred them or their descendants from reaping the rewards of that labor-despite Richard Furman's promise of literacy and education-until 1965.
+Furman has moved to five campuses over its nearly two centuries of existence, losing the visible legacies of slavery, except in a few instances, such as the precious gift of Cherrydale Alumni House and the Bell Tower bricks.
+This history has shown that enslaved people's labor motivated campus moves and facilitated campus construction, but their race barred them or their descendants from reaping the rewards of that labor-despite Richard Furman's promise of literacy and education-until 1965.
 Similarly, race still provides a de facto limit to any permanent acknowledgment or representation of African-Americans on university grounds.
 If not for slavery, this lack of representation would be impossible, especially in a state where African-Americans have been nearly half of the population.
 For the following recommendations, it will be assumed that the Office of the Provost will assume responsibility for these changes to the campus landscape.
 Proposed text for all markers can be found in Appendix A.